Purchases through our links may earn us a commission.

 The feeling of pure happiness when your new, freshly built PC boots successfully on the first try is one of the best feelings out there.
 But then, in many cases, loud case fans can ruin the celebration.
 This is where fan control apps can help.
 They’re also handy for manually tweaking CPU and GPU fans to get the best possible noise to performance ratio.
 Whichever the case may be, you’re probably looking for the best fan control software.
 Well, read on.
-We have a few excellent tools to show you.
+We rounded up the best fan control software to use.

 Before we start, don’t forget that if you have ARGB fans, you’ll need RGB fan software to control RGB effects.
 Each manufacturer has its software.
 Sadly, there’s not a single ARGB software that one can use across the field.
 When it comes to which software to use, it depends on whether you have RGB fans connected directly to the board fan headers or via fan controller hardware.
 If it’s the former, get an RGB fan controller software from your motherboard manufacturer.
 If it’s the latter, get the software from the fan controller manufacturer.